What is abortion?

 > Some Christians argue that, although foetal development begins at the moment of fertilisation, early abortions for specified reasons are reluctantly acceptable because the foetus is not viable (or capable of survival) in the early stages of pregnancy.
 Some would say that a foetus is not ‘fully human’ until a later stage than fertilisation (for example, when the nervous system is developed).
 However, there is disagreement among those who hold this view as to what that stage is and when it is reached.

 > Most Christians are opposed to ‘abortion on demand’: aborting a foetus as a form of birth control, without any reason other than that the birth of the baby is not wanted at that time.
-There is a widely held view amongst Christians that the 1967 Abortion Act is being interpreted too liberally and, as a result, the number of abortions is unacceptably high.
-For religious, moral and medical reasons, many are arguing for a lowering of the time-limit for abortions from the present 24-week limit in England.
+There is a widely held view among Christians that the 1967 Abortion Act is interpreted too liberally and, as a result, the number of abortions is unacceptably high.
+For religious, moral and medical reasons, many argue for a lowering of the time-limit for abortions from the present 24-week limit in England.

 > In England abortions are permitted after 24 weeks when there is ‘serious foetal ha ndicap’.
 In 1993 a motion in the Church of England’s General Synod said that this should only mean conditions where the ‘survival of the foetus is possible only for a very short period’.
 There has been concern among Christians that conditions which are not life-threatening are being seen by some as valid reasons for abortion.